Birdeatsbaby

-Birdeatsbaby is an English progressive rock band from Brighton, United Kingdom, formed in 2008.
+Birdeatsbaby was an English progressive rock band from Brighton, United Kingdom, formed in 2008.
 At their start, the band's music was considered to be within the dark cabaret genre, but later began to incorporate aspects of heavy metal, klezmer and other musical styles.
 Their music is noted for its orchestral elements, complex rhythms and exotic instrumentation, with lyrics referencing themes such as religion, alienation, sexual orientation, obsession and animal rights.
 According to group members, their influences include Chopin, Mozart, Debussy, Queen, Muse and Nick Cave.
 Since the release of their 2016 album Tanta Furia, their influences have also come from progressive metal artists such as Tool and Opeth.

 Birdeatsbaby has toured throughout the UK, North America and Europe.
 As of 2020, they have released five studio albums and 20 EPs and singles.
 The band has previously released music through their own label, Dead Round Eyes Records, and since 2018 have been under the label Dr Music Records.
+In 2024, the members of Birdeatsbaby formed an alternative metal band called Crimson Veil, and stopped releasing music as Birdeatsbaby.